spacer

 Please Note: If you do not have Javascript or Cookies enabled, use the buttons across the top of the screen to navigate.

-Contest Rules Page Last Updated: 30 Mar 2006
+Contest Rules Page Last Updated: 01 Dec 2013

-THESE RULES ARE EFFECTIVE FROM 19TH NOVEMBER 2006 - all previous rules are cancelled from this date.
+THESE RULES ARE EFFECTIVE FROM 18TH FEBRUARY 2024 - all previous rules are cancelled from this date.

 ELIGIBILITY: All licensed Amateurs and Short Wave Listeners.

 DATES and TIMES: As specified by annual publication in the W.A.B.
-NEWSLETTER and on the W.A.B.
+Newsletter and on the W.A.B.
 Web Site.
 Publicity of DATES and TIMES may also be found in the Amateur Radio Press.

 DEFINITION OF OPERATION: